-- Layer : This type of layer can be paint on with brushes and particles
+- Paint Layer : This type of layer can be painted on with brushes and particles

-- Fill layer : This layer cannot be paint on, instead you can load a material in its content to fill the channels.
+- Fill layer : This layer cannot be painted on, instead you can load a material into it, to fill the channels.
 (You can also manipulate the transformation to repeat the material for example.)

 - Folder : This type of layer has for only purpose to contains other layers, it is mainly used to organise the layer stack

 On each layer you can add a mask which allow to apply the content only to a specific parts of the channels of the current texture set.

 You can either paint on the mask manually (in grayscale with a brush) or use filters and substances for more dynamic/procedural results.